 The Sultans Trail cycling route starts in Vienna right at the spot where during the second siege of Vienna by the Osmans grand vizier Kara Mustafa Pasha (general of the Osman army) had put up his tent.
-Both the main and the alternative routes follow mainly the places that were mentioned in the military journals of both the first and second siege of Vienna.

 The route and the places we visit can be accounted for from a historical perspective and give the cyclist an impression of the rich history along this route.
 However, we do also make choices based on safety and cyclability.

 In Hungary, we cycle along Székesfehérvár and in Croatia past Đakovo, both cities played some role during the sieges, but were both so strategically and historically important for the Ottoman history that they have been incorporated in the route.
 Between Mohács(Hungary) and Novi Sad (Serbia), one finds the alternative routes where 7.1 has played a major part during the first siege and which was also part of the route to Istanbul .
 Alternative route 7.2 was less interesting for the traveling armies due to the hilly environment and the proneness for floodings.

 Here we have chosen for the natural beauty of the Fruška Gora containing Europe’s largest tilia tree forest and a large number of Serbian-Orthodox monasteries.
 The choice between main and alternative routes has also been influenced by geographical factors because we wanted to incorporate both sides of the Danube river in our cycling guidebook.

 In general, the route is flat but some climbs and descents have been incorporated in order to avoid busy roads.
 There is plenty of accommodation like campsites in Austria, Slovakia, Hungary, and Croatia but these can hardly be found in Serbia, Bulgaria, and Turkey.
 However, in all countries, you can easily find affordable sleeping places.